jakubsob/jakubsob.github.io/src/content/blog/how-to-test-excel-workbooks/index.md

 tags: ["r", "tests", "tdd", "shiny"]
 ---

-**Let's imagine the worst case scenario a developer – you're told users want to export data from your app to Excel.** 😭
+**Let's imagine the worst case scenario for a Shiny apps developer – your users want to export data from the app to Excel.** 😭

 Imagine you have the following requirements for this feature:

 1. Users should be able to add variables to export: there is a set of fixed columns that are always exported and optional columns they can add.
 2. Users should be able to download data in an Excel Workbook.

 Based on those assumptions about the feature we can establish 2 base test cases:

 1. I go to the page and then download the data.
 1. I go to the page, select additional variables, and then download the data.

-Those test could look like this:
+Those tests could look like this:

 ```r
 describe("export", {